cheesesnakes/BehaveAI/README.md

 ```

 When either path is set, `classify_track.py` loads that model for inference instead of retraining from `annot_static/`.
 Accepted formats: `.pt`, `.torchscript`, `.onnx`, `.engine`, or an NCNN folder.
 The paths are also exposed as Browse-able fields in the Settings GUI (Tab 3).

+`secondary_static_external_model` additionally accepts a self-contained [Fishial](https://github.com/fishial/fish-identification) TorchScript bundle, which is loaded through `scripts/fishial_inference.py` (`FishInferenceEngine.from_bundle`) rather than Ultralytics.
+The bundle must carry its model, natural centroids, and labels; species scoring defaults to the `natural_centroid` head.
+This module is a library, not a command — there is nothing to run directly.

 ### `uv`-based project, with one-command installers